zencart/documentation/content/dev/plugins/encapsulated_plugins/sql_installation.md

 - CREATE INDEX \<index name> ON \<table name> \<additional sql>;
 - SELECT \<fields> FROM \<table name> \<additional sql>;
 - SELECT \<fields> FROM \<table name> \<join type> JOIN \<table name> \<additional sql>

 Where:
 - \<table name> is the name of the table(s) which may require a suffix adding
 - \<additional sql> is additional valid sql for the statement. **It must not contain any table names that may require prefixing**
 - \<index name> is the name of the index to be created/dropped
 - \<join type> is the type  INNER, OUTER, etc.

-Note:
+***Notes***:

 - There must be exactly one space before \<table name>.
 - The statement before the first \< must be single spaced.
 - There can be multiple JOIN statements in a select.
-- Every statement must end with ";".
+- Every statement must end with a semi-colon (`;`).
 - Sub selects are not available.

 ## SQL Installer Classes

 If you have more complex needs when creating schemas or seeding the database, instead of using a plain SQL install file as above, you can use a class based method.

 An example of this is provided in the `DisplayLogs` plugin, in `zc_plugins/DisplayLogs`.
 The class `ScriptedInstallBase` may be extended to permit the execution of complex logic during the install and uninstall process.

 The two key methods that must be implemented in a class which extends `ScriptedInstallBase` are `executeInstall` and `executeUninstall`, which run the installation and de-installation logic.